Kale White Bean and Sausage Soup

 Make-Ahead Tip:

-I think it’s best to add the sausage and kale just before serving.
-That way the sausage remains crispy on the outside and the kale will not be too wilted.
+• I think it’s best to add the sausage and kale just before serving.
+That way, the sausage will remain crispy on the outside, and the kale will not be too wilted.

 Thinning the Soup

-Sometimes the soup can thicken while in the refrigerator.
-You can thin it to the desired consistency with either chicken broth or water.
+Sometimes, soup in the refrigerator thickens.
+You can thin it to the desired consistency with chicken broth or water.

 pouring blended white bean soup into a dutch oven